 Description: Advanced Placement Statistics is designed to prepare students for the Advanced Placement Statistics exam.
 The content will consist of the statistical concepts tested on the exam including exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Topics covered include: graphical and numerical techniques, collecting and analyzing data using appropriate methods, using probability as a tool for anticipating distributions of data, and applying statistical inference to draw conclusions.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.